 You can learn a lot about an app by hearing its marketer explain what they consider to be an “Active User”.
 The performance metric crucially important for measuring the success of an app is not tied to an official industry standard or definition, so app marketers often create a custom definition of the term to reflect their app’s unique growth goals.

 These definitions can be complex to create and may change over time, as they reflect the focus of the app which can evolve.
-Below, 6 leading mobile app marketers share their current definition of “Active User” and explain the key action they take to ensure new and existing users become and stay engaged.
+Below, 6 leading mobile app marketers share their current definition of “Active User” and explain the key action they take to ensure new and existing users become and stay engaged with optimal app re-engagement.

 How do you define “Active Users” and stimulate engagement?